Panda4817/Panda4817/README.md

 ## ⚙️Technologies

 - Java development, with Spring Boot and Maven
 - JavaScript and bit of TypeScript development, with React and Node
 - Python development, with Django and Flask
 - HTML, with styling using CSS and Bootstrap
 - Version control with Git
-- Datatbase development using SQL and NoSQL
+- SQL and NoSQL database integration
+- Mobile development with React Native
 - Deployment using Heroku, Netlify and Github Pages
 - CI and CD with Travis CI
 - Containers using Docker and a bit of Kubernetes